lee-chase/stylelint-plugin-carbon-tokens/README.md

 NOTE: Motion is shown above with a standard stylelint secondary option `severity` set to `warning` the default is `error`.

-FYI: There are no automated fixes with --fix.
-See [Why no --fix?](#Why%20no%20--fix?)
+FYI: There are few automated fixes with --fix.
+See [Automated fixes?](#Automated%20fixes)

 FYI: With regards to math.
 See [What math is OK?](#What%20math%20is%20OK?)